shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     -   Enter **Building** for **Display Name**

-    -   Click **Done**.
+    -   Click **Save**.
 This will start provisioning the Table in background while you can start adding other tables and columns.

 ## Task #3: Create Visit Table and Column